Credit 101: The Ultimate Guide to Credit in 2024

 Equity is the name of the game when it comes to mortgages.

 Remember that on your journey to FI, you will come across peers who will act counterintuitively to you because they are spending and borrowing with their hearts – not their heads.
-To successfully achieve FI, you need to be disciplined when it comes to the most significant purchase in your life.
-Of course, you should purchase a home you love, but don’t get tunnel vision.
+To successfully achieve FI, you need to be disciplined when it comes to the largest purchase in your life.
+Of course, you should purchase a home you love but don't get tunnel vision.
 Nor take a bidding war personally.
 Business is never personal.
 Buying a house is business.
-Yes, it is your sanctuary and safe place, but don’t let your heart override your head here.
+Yes, it is your sanctuary and safe place, but don't let your heart override your head here.

 Student Loans